 \subsection{\Ultra\ Rewards and \SPA\ Costs}

-In this section, we prove Theorem~\ref{thm:ultra-spa}.
-Section~\ref{sec:ultra-spa-demand} presents a poly-time algorithm for solving an agent's demand query, and Section~\ref{sec:ultra-spa-critical-values} shows that the number of critical values is polynomial.
-Together, these conditions suffice for efficient computation of the optimal contract (by Theorem~\ref{thm:optimal-contract}).
+This section proves Theorem~\ref{thm:ultra-spa}.
+Section~\ref{sec:ultra-spa-demand} presents a poly-time algorithm for computing an agent's best response and Section~\ref{sec:ultra-spa-critical-values} shows that the number of critical values is polynomially bounded.
+These two conditions suffice for efficient computation of the optimal contract (Theorem~\ref{thm:optimal-contract}).